 Interest Rate Differentials and Carry Trading

-Carry trading — borrowing in a low-rate currency to invest in a high-rate one — has generated extraordinary returns across market cycles.
-And it has also caused spectacular blowups.
+Carry trading — borrowing in a low-rate currency to invest in a high-rate one — has generated extraordinary returns across cycles.
+And caused spectacular blowups.

 The Carry Trade Concept

-A carry trade involves: (1) borrowing in a currency with a low interest rate, (2) converting to a currency with a higher interest rate, and (3) investing in assets denominated in the high-rate currency.
-The profit — the "carry" — is the interest rate differential.
+A carry trade: (1) borrow in a low-interest-rate currency, (2) convert to a high-interest-rate currency, (3) invest in assets denominated in the high-rate currency.
+The profit — the "carry" — is the interest rate differential captured daily as swap income.

-Historically, AUD/JPY and NZD/JPY have been the most popular retail carry pairs because Japan has maintained near-zero interest rates for decades, while Australia and New Zealand have historically offered higher rates.
+AUD/JPY and NZD/JPY have historically been the most common retail carry pairs.
+Japan has maintained near-zero rates for decades while Australia and New Zealand offered higher rates.
+The differential at various points reached 3–5%, generating meaningful daily swap income for position traders.

 When Carry Trades Unwind

 Carry trades are profitable in calm, risk-on environments.
-When risk sentiment deteriorates — market panic, credit crises, geopolitical shocks — carry trades unwind violently.
-Investors reverse the trade (sell the high-rate currency, buy back the low-rate one), often simultaneously.
-This creates sharp, fast moves that can wipe out months of carry income in hours.
+When risk sentiment deteriorates — panic, credit crises, geopolitical shocks — carry trades unwind violently and simultaneously.
+Investors reverse positions (selling the high-rate currency, buying back the low-rate one), creating sharp, fast moves that wipe out months of carry income in hours.
+AUD/JPY fell ~50% in three months during the 2008 crisis as global carry trades unwound simultaneously.